GiladAbudi/Credit-Cards-Detection/README.md

 # Credit Cards Detection

-Java Spring scalable application that uses HTTP Rest API to receive messages and scan them for credit card numbers, in case of detection store event containing details of the message and detection information in the database.
+Java Spring scalable application that uses HTTP Rest API to receive messages and scan them for credit card numbers, in case of detection store the event containing details of the message and detection information in the database.

 ### Using:
 - Spring Framework